 Success Story: Choosing a Headless Solution for a University

 The College of Professional and International Education at California State University, Long Beach (CPIE) is a large, urban, comprehensive University in the 23-campus California State University system.

-The CPIE team evaluated over 25 CMS packages from a variety of sources, such as the Gartner Magic Quadrant, G2 Crowd, CMS Critic, CMSC Media, Tech Radar, Finances Online and Forbes.
+The CPIE team evaluated over 25 CMS packages from a variety of sources, such as the Gartner Magic Quadrant, G2 Crowd, CMS Critic, CMSC Media, Tech Radar, Finances Online, and Forbes.
 Various other references were used and studied extensively during the research process.

 The cost of the original 25 contenders ranged from open-source (technically free, though research says this is almost never the case), to $250k annually per solution.
-Those on the upper end of the price tier and those which did not compare well to their list of desired features and capabilities were immediately dismissed.
+Those on the upper end of the price tier and those who did not compare well to their list of desired features and capabilities were immediately dismissed.

-When considering return on investment (ROI) with regard to long-term cost savings, support, security, flexibility, scalability, and ease-of-use for marketing communication and ease-of-development for IT, all research pointed to the selection of a decoupled solution.
+When considering return on investment (ROI) with regard to long-term cost savings, support, security, flexibility, scalability, and ease-of-use for marketing communication, and ease-of-development for IT, all research pointed to the selection of a decoupled solution.
 After extensive evaluation, Agility was determined to be the best fit.

 Keep Reading: Choosing the Right CMS: Success Story